rus0000/jsinheritance/README.md

 // Call listen method from http.Server class on server object server.listen(8000);
 ```
-Factory functions can use constructors behind the scenes.

 ## Mixins
 Mixin is another JavaScript pattern.
 This is also kind of inheritance but not using `prototypal inheritance chain`.